halfd0rk/halfd0rk.github.io/_pages/contact.md

 {% include contact-form.html %}

-Use this [Formspree](https://formspree.io/create/jekyllthemes) to contact me with any business or general inquiries.
  You can also catch me LIVE on <a href="https://www.twitch.tv/halfd0rk" class="button button--twitch">📺 Twitch</a>, Monday through Friday at 10am EST.